AceCentre/X80/firmware/WirelessSwitch/Readme.md

 Take a look at ``central_dongle/scan_advertisements.py``

 What you find is that the OS built in BLE device/software drops packets - in short its not reliable.
-See https://github.com/hbldh/bleak/issues/394 which document the issue.
+See https://github.com/hbldh/bleak/issues/394 (and the linked https://github.com/hbldh/bleak/issues/494) which document the issue.